 The event is not just for kids, adults can enjoy drink discounts at selected pubs.
 Register for the trail and take part in a photo competition for a chance to win a special Halloween prize.

-It will take place on Friday, October 27th, from 12 pm to 5 pm.
+It will take place on Thursday, October 31st.

 13. Twist Museum